makevoid/idra/Readme.md

 end
 ```

-You can read the code on github: [soon]
+You can read the code on github: <https://github.com/makevoid/idra/blob/master/lib/idra.rb>

 enjoy